Markdown for science and academia – basic formatting

 Markdown is a markup language with a limited set of formatting options.
 This is intentional:

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber

 A Markdown file is pretty straightforward to read, whether it is in a text editor or as the

 README.md file on a GitHub page.

 Pandoc understands a slightly extended version of Markdown.
 As indicated by its author:

-There is, however, one respect in which pandoc’s aims are different from the original aims of Markdown.
+> [The above] principle has guided pandoc’s decisions in finding syntax for tables, footnotes, and other extensions. > > There is, however, one respect in which pandoc’s aims are different from the original aims of Markdown.
 Whereas Markdown was originally designed with HTML generation in mind, pandoc is designed for multiple output formats.
 Thus, while pandoc allows the embedding of raw HTML, it discourages it, and provides other, non-HTMLish ways of representing important document elements like definition lists, tables, mathematics, and footnotes. – John MacFarlane